unparalleled-js/docs-1/connectors/zendesk/search-organization-action.md

 # Zendesk - Search organization action

-This action retrieves a list of all organizations in your Zendesk instance that matches your search criteria.
-Only results that matches all the criteria will be returned
+This action retrieves a list of all organizations that matches your search criteria.
+Only records in your Zendesk instance that matches all the criteria will be returned.

 ![Search organization action](/assets/images/connectors/zendesk/search-organization-action.png)
 *Search organization action*